pupilfirst/wd201-scripts/todo-user-interface/interface-for-listing-to-dos/README.md

   </div>
 </li>
 ```
-Here, the `id` of the input type checkbox and the `for` attribute of the label must be same.
-Otherwise you wont be able to toggle check-uncheck the checkbox by clicking on the label.
+Here, the `id` of the input type checkbox and the `for` attribute of the label must be the same.
+Otherwise, you won't be able to toggle check-uncheck the checkbox by clicking on the label.

 So let's add one more To-Do item
 ```html